Exercise: CMake

 }

-The most basic CMakeLists.txt for a project usually includes three commands: cmake_minimum_required, project, and add_executable.
+The most basic CMakeLists.txt for a project usually includes four commands: cmake_minimum_required, project, add_executable, and target_sources.
 Recall that add_executable creates a target to build1.
 After that, you need to tell cmake which sources are associated with the target in order to do anything meaningful.
-Note that most exercise work we do in this class uses C++17.
-To set the version of the language used to compile a target, you can use set_target_properties for a target and set the CXX_STANDARD to 17.
-In your term project and later exercises, you'll have the opportunity to use C++20 if you choose to.
+Note that all work we do in this class uses C++23, which is not the default version for the compiler installed in the labs.
+Thus, you also need to set the version of the language used to compile a target.
+You can do this using target_compile_features for a target with the PUBLIC feature cxx_std_23.

 cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ /path/to/project/